stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 16, Problem 9]
 * *Question (aalshehry−stat6250):* What does “w” and “d” represent in COMMAw.d informat?
+- Question (aoneill2−stat6250): "w" stands for the width of the number including the comma, a possible decimal point, any dollar sign preceding the number, and up to "d" decimal places following the decimal.
 - Question (dlee117−stat6250): If the first field is located in column 1, do you need to use column pointer control to read this field?
+- Question (aoneill2−stat6250): No, because since the default pointer value is @1, it can be omitted.
 - Question (akumar30−stat6250): How to write an input statement if we don’t know the length of each base column in raw data?
+- Question (aoneill2−stat6250): In variable-length data input, a delimiter must be used - usually a space, tab, or comma or else a pointer to indicate the beginning of the next field.
+A $ sign must be used to indicate a character variable, but the default is otherwise numeric input, and the default length of a numeric field is 8 digits.
+If reading in a character variable of variable length, the default is also a length of 8 characters or until a delimiter or end of file mark is encountered.
 - Question (rluo-stat6250): What styles can we choose when encountering raw data that is organized into fixed fields?
+- Question (aoneill2−stat6250): In terms of styles of input formats, with fixed fields we can use column input with the most convenience and versatility.
 - Question (yyan11−stat6250): How to use the @n column pointer control?
 - Answer (yyan11−stat6250): The @n is an absolute pointer control that moves the input pointer to a specific column number.
 The @ moves the pointer to column n, which is the first column of the field that is being read.
 - Question (aoneill2−stat6250): If you read in blank spaces preceding a number, is it still stored in the same manner?